 In the last few years, the Film Division has been graced by the presence of three talented filmmakers from Iran.
 We introduce them to you here in their own words.

 No one person makes a film.
 At the Film Division, Program Director Steven Ross, a cinematographer by trade, places great importance on the process of collaboration.
 He wants his students to acquire technical expertise, artistic confidence, and an ability to work with others in the creation of art.
 Steve thinks that “part of the challenge for me… is training and developing able-bodied camera people who can handle the job.”

 This fall the students at the Ohio University Film Division were treated to a special screening – a Pakistani musical romance, filmed both in New York and Pakistan, and populated with the biggest Pakistani screen stars speaking Urdu.
-The film, Dobara Phir Se, was written and produced by Bilal Sami; an alumni of the Film Division, who received his Masters of Fine Arts in 2012.
+The film, Dobara Phir Se, was written and produced by Bilal Sami; an alumnus of the Film Division, who received his Masters of Fine Arts in 2012.

 “It’s an amazing experience,” says Bilal.
 “Steve, Tom, John, Rajko, David H., Shelly, [and] Jeannette meant a lot to me and seeing them again was amazing.”

 Ohio University’s Film Division has been traditionally proud of having a wide-reaching array of international students.
 Out of the 102 countries which were represented by their national flags at the new President’s inauguration in mid-October, graduate students from sixteen nations study filmmaking and film studies at Ohio University.
 The MFA in Film and MA in Film Studies programs alone count first-year students who come from the Far East through Southeast Asia to Europe.